SPEAK WITH A TEAM MEMBER (770) 920-6030

 In this situation, you can initiate probate based on intestacy laws, which determine how assets are distributed without a will.

-You may be wondering if probate is necessary at all, and this article will explain why we recommend it.
+You may wonder if probate is necessary, and this article will explain why we recommend it.

-For trickier situations like this, seeking assistance from a probate attorney to effectively navigate the process will be a smart move.
+For trickier situations like this, it is smart to seek assistance from a probate attorney to navigate the process effectively.

 Once you have initiated probate, the following three phases come next: